SUSE/salt-formulas/liberate-formula/README.md

   - Onboarding a new system using a *bootstrap script* with an assigned Activation key
     ```Note: This is intended to be used for mass registration```
     - In the left menu, go to `Admin` -> `Manager Configuration` -> `Bootstrap Script`, to reach the bootstrap script configuration.
 Let's fill the fields here.
-      - `Uyuni/SUSE Manager server hostname`: This should be set to the hostname that the client systems (a.k.a. minions) will use to reach the server, as well as the hostname
+      - `Uyuni/SUSE Multi-Linux Manager server hostname`: This should be set to the hostname that the client systems (a.k.a. minions) will use to reach the server, as well as the hostname
         - Note: a Certificate will be used associated to this name for the client systems, as it was configured in the initial setup.
 If it's changed, a new certificate shall be created
       - `SSL cert location`: Path, in the server, to the filename provided as a certificate to register it.
 Please keep it as it is.
       - `Bootstrap using Salt`: Select this checkbox to apply salt states, like the one we added via configuration channel.
 It is required to perform the conversion.